danielang2020/ats/README.md

 - using third party tool lib, should put them in a util class. it's convenient to upgrade version in the future.
 - web information should not be encrypted to send to server, if using HTTPS.
 - message notification use long polling instead of websocket. messages just are processing info, not result, don't require real-time. we can also distinguish between user that has positions and user that hasn't positions to set different interval time to long polling. websocket is high-level resource to be used.
+- don't need biz customerNo, only email or phone is ok to identify a customer.